xuthus83/pigallery2/docker/README.md

 `-d` runs it as a daemon.
 Remove it, so you will see the logs.

 After the containers are up and running, you go to `yourdomain.com` and log in with user: `admin` pass: `admin` and set up the page in the settings.
+Full list of configuration options are available at the [MANPAGE.md](../MANPAGE.md).

 **Note:** `docker-compose.yml` contains `restart:always`, so the containers will be automatically started after reboot ([read more here](https://stackoverflow.com/questions/43671482/how-to-run-docker-compose-up-d-at-system-start-up)).